WovichX/x1-tablet-gen3-linux-stuff/README.md

 6. **Enjoy**

 **Notes**:
-Usage of rotate_widget.sh
 You can use rotate_widget.sh without adding it to autostart.
-The script saves the current rotation state in a file, ensuring compatibility across various distributions, including Kubuntu.
+The script saves the current rotation state in a file.
+This was done to ensure it is compatible with distros like Kubuntu.